January 2018 - life as a Full Time Volunteer

 Working life before the National Trust

-Before deciding to take on this role with the National Trust, I had spent three years working as a Countryside Ranger for a County Council in a very busy country park.
+Before deciding to take on this role with the National Trust, I spent three years working as a Countryside Ranger for a County Council in a very busy country park.
 Overall, this had given me a rounded experience of ranger work, with particular emphasis on engagement.
-I realised quite quickly whilst looking to move into a role which was more conservation orientated that I was lacking certain practical skills and began considering the various full time volunteer options available to me.
+I realised quite quickly whilst looking to move into a role that was more conservation orientated that I was lacking certain practical skills and began considering the various full time volunteer options available to me.

-After reading the advertisement for the woodlands volunteer role and coming over for an interview I realised that this is what I had to do.
+After reading the advertisement for the woodlands volunteer role and coming over for an interview I realised that this was what I had to do.
 I’d always had a connection with woodlands and knew this was the type of experience I needed if I wanted to end up working within the woodland environment.

 Life as a Full Time Volunteer

 Once I started with the team I was thrown straight into the action with the development of a forestry track.
 Within weeks my confidence and skill level working with the chainsaw had increased rapidly.
 These skills were recognised through further chainsaw training back in September.
 Although the past twelve months have improved my hands on, practical forestry and woodland based skills, the opportunity to work with two experienced woodland rangers, Stuart and Tim, with a wealth of knowledge of not only woodland and tree management, but also estate skills, machinery maintenance and wildlife, as well as the rest of the Brecon Beacons team with their varied experience, skills and passion for their jobs, has further inspired me to work in this industry.